Crossing Latinidades Summer Institute

 Applicants who are selected for the Summer Institute will be required to:

-- Attend and actively participate in all sessions during the two weeks
+- Attend and actively participate in all sessions during the week

 - Do a paper presentation of the possible topic of the dissertation during the institute